 Operate as a high-performance organization that promotes a highly talented workforce and a dynamic work culture.
 Additionally, the plan recognizes that our employees and other resources are absolutely critical to our success

 The Annual Report summarizes the collected efforts of USCIS employees into a single publication.
-It provides a snapshot of the agency’s mission, goals, accomplishments and strategic direction as an agency within the Department of Homeland Security (see link to the right).
+It provides a snapshot of the agency’s mission, goals, accomplishments and strategic direction as an agency within the Department of Homeland Security.

 USCIS has made clear progress to: